Main Content

 E-Reserves:

 1. Morgan, W. J. (2013).
-Athletic heroic acts and living on the moral edge.
-In L. A. Wenner (Ed.)
-Fallen sports heroes, media, and celebrity culture, pp. 24–35.
+Athletic Heroic Acts and Living on the Moral Edge.
+In L. A. Wenner (Ed.), Fallen Sports Heroes, Media, and Celebrity Culture (pp. 24–35).
 New York, NY: Peter Lang Publishers.

 2. Denham, B. E. (2013).
-From coverage to recovery: Mediating the fallen sports celebrity.
-In L. A. Wenner (Ed.)
-Fallen sports heroes, media, and celebrity culture, pp. 36–48.
+From Coverage to Recovery: Mediating the Fallen Sports Celebrity.
+In L. A. Wenner (Ed.), Fallen Sports Heroes, Media, and Celebrity Culture (pp. 36–48).
 New York, NY: Peter Lang Publishers.

 Other Readings:

-1. Serazio, M. (2013, Jan.
-29).
+1. Serazio, M. (2013, January 29).
 Just how much is sports fandom like religion?
-The Atlantic.
-Retrieved from http://www.theatlantic.com/entertainment/archive/2013/01/just-how-much-is-sports-fandom-like-religion/272631/
+The Atlantic. https://www.theatlantic.com/entertainment/archive/2013/01/just-how-much-is-sports-fandom-like-religion/272631/

 Materials:

 1. Martin, M. (2011, December 6).
 How much is too much religion in sports?
-NPR Faith Matters.
-Retrieved from http://www.npr.org/2011/12/16/143837074/how-much-is-too-much-religion-in-sports
+NPR Faith Matters [Audio file]. https://www.npr.org/2011/12/16/143837074/how-much-is-too-much-religion-in-sports

 2. CBS News.
 (2013, January 19).
 The risk in making sports stars “heroes."
-Retrieved from https://www.youtube.com/watch?v=2s54CiNPJz0
+[Video file]. https://www.youtube.com/watch?v=2s54CiNPJz0

 3. Busbee, J. (2013, January 11).
 How did Ray Lewis go from murder suspect in 2000 to NFL royalty in 2013?
-Retrieved from http://sports.yahoo.com/news/nfl--how-did-ray-lewis-go-from-murder-suspect-to-nfl-royalty--201947666.html
+Yahoo!Sports. https://sports.yahoo.com/nfl--how-did-ray-lewis-go-from-murder-suspect-to-nfl-royalty--201947666.html

 Assignments: